MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-clients/customize-windows-client-installation.md

 ms.lasthandoff: 01/12/2021
 ms.locfileid: "49805711"
 ---
-# <a name="customize-windows-client-installation-in-skype-for-business-server"></a>Personalizar a instalação do cliente Windows no Skype for Business Server
+# <a name="customize-windows-client-installation-in-skype-for-business-server"></a>Personalizar a instalação de cliente do Windows no Skype for Business Server

 **Resumo:** Visão geral dos métodos e ferramentas de instalação do Skype for Business.